billgathen/yieldmanager2/README.md

+# Updates currently broken: for informational purposes only!
+Use at your own risk!

 # Why yieldmanager2?
 Why not just go 1.0 with [the existing gem](http://github.com/billgathen/yieldmanager)?

 Backward-compatibility.
 I'd gotten most of the way down the road of a complete rewrite,